|

 Especially since the organizer of the event resigned because of it.
 (Though

-he gets another shot as Athletics Competition Manager for the Athens 2004 Olympics).
+he got another shot as Athletics Competition Manager for the Athens 2004 Olympics).

 That evening in the Hotel Attalos we turned on the TV to CNN.
 "Here